Local temperature distribution in the vicinity of gravitationally bound objects in the expanding Universe

-here $T_{in}$ and $T_{out}$ {--} temperatures of matter inside cluster and the surrounding space respectively, $r_0${--} temperature distribution parameter.
+here the dependence for scale factor $a(t)$ is taken from \eqref{at}, $T_{in}$ and $T_{out}$ are temperatures of matter inside cluster and the surrounding space respectively, $r_0$ is temperature distribution parameter.

-In general the obtained expressions can also be used in calculations at the RD{--}stage (stage of radiation dominance) and the MD{--}stage (stage of the matter domination).
+In general the obtained expressions can also be used in calculations at the RD{--}stage and the MD{--}stage.
 For this purpose the expression for the scale factor \eqref{at} should be taken at different $ \xi $ and with modified heat conductivity.
 Presumably the cluster of primordial black holes virializes at the end of the RD{--}stage.
 It makes sense to estimate its cooling before the end of this stage.
 We need to choose specific values of the following parameters:

-Using numerical simulation in MAPLE by the BackwardEuler method with the interval of spatial points on a discrete grid $ 1/60 $ we have Fig.\ref{fig:solution}.
+Using numerical simulation we have Fig.\ref{fig:solution}.
 As can be seen from the figure, the gravitationally bound region almost completely retains temperature which was obtained during the formation at the RD{--}stage.
 The next step is to determine what happens with this heated region at the MD{--}stage.